nyoico/grf-gait-3d-visualization/README.md

 ```

 To use it, open the Blender project file, go to the scripting workspace, load `blender_script.py`, and run the script inside Blender.
 The script is designed to synchronize gait-related model outputs with a digital twin visualization.

-## Data Availability

-The original dataset is not included in this anonymized repository due to data usage and privacy restrictions.
-The repository provides the source code and trained model checkpoint required to inspect the implementation pipeline.

-## Anonymity Note

-This repository has been anonymized for double-blind review.
-Author names, affiliations, institutional identifiers, and personal account information are intentionally omitted during the review period.